 Let’s assume you know you have bed bugs.
 How do you get rid of them?
-The first step is to remove all bedding – sheets, pillowcases and any mattress covers, protectors and blankets.
+The first step is to remove all bedding – sheets, pillowcases, and any mattress covers, protectors and blankets.
 As you remove each item, put it immediately into a plastic bag.
 Garbage bags are fine.
-This is to prevent any live bugs escaping.
+This is to prevent any live bugs from escaping.

 If they are machine washable, immediately put them into the washing machine and wash at the highest possible temperature for your fabric.
 If you also have a tumble dryer, then dry at the highest heat their labels or tags permit.
 This will destroy any live bed bugs and their eggs.

 While your washing machine is cleansing your bedding, get out your vacuum cleaner.
 Use it on the mattress to remove dead bed bugs, bed bug feces, dried shell casings, and any eggs.
 Bed bugs can lay their eggs in the seams of your mattress, pillows and box spring.
 They can also lay them in cracks in your headboard, footboard and the bed frame itself.
 Vacuum round all of these.
 Make sure you vacuum top and bottom surfaces, and all around the sides.
 Do not miss the base – particularly if you have a box spring base with a textile cover.